 Joanne Edwards, INCISE Director, University of Glasgow

-Professor Joanne Edwards is Professor of Translational Cancer Pathology, in Institute of Cancer Sciences, University of Glasgow, working closely with Academic Unit of Surgery, Glasgow Royal Infirmary and Glasgow Research Tissue Facility, Queen Elizabeth University Hospital.
+Professor Joanne Edwards is Professor of Translational Cancer Pathology (School of Cancer Sciences, University of Glasgow) and Director of Glasgow Tissue Research Facility (Queen Elizabeth University Hospital) and works closely with the Academic Unit of Surgery (Glasgow Royal Infirmary).

 Her research focuses on how biomarkers can be employed as prognostic and predictive markers in cancer management.
-The over arching aim of her team is to better understand the determinants of short and long-term outcomes in patients with colorectal cancer.
-In particular, the relationship between the local and systemic inflammatory responses, tumour microenvironment and cell signalling with a view to taking such knowledge into the routine clinical management of colorectal cancer.
+The overarching aim of her team is to better understand the determinants of short and long-term outcomes in patients with colorectal cancer.
+Of particular interest is the relationship between the local and systemic inflammatory responses, tumour microenvironment and cell signalling with a view to taking such knowledge into the routine clinical management of colorectal cancer.
 Central to this work is the team’s large colorectal tissue banks with matching clinical information allowing identification of clinically relevant prognostic and predictive biomarkers.
-Expertise in this area, lead to her interest in developing a risk stratification score to predict risk of developing future polyps and hence the INCISE collaborative.
-As director of INCISE Joanne overseas, the program as a whole and has specific interest in work packages 2-7.
+Expertise in this area led to her interest in developing a risk stratification score to predict the risk of developing future polyps and hence the INCISE collaborative.
+As director of INCISE, Joanne oversees the program as a whole and has specific interest in work packages 2-7.

 Gerard Lynch, INCISE Project Manager, University of Glasgow

-Dr Gerard Lynch is the INCISE Project Manager.
-As the Project Manager for the INCISE project, he supports the wider INCISE Management team, coordinates the various work packages and is responsible for delivering operational management.
-Gerard has over 14 years’ experience in Biomedical research and project management.
+Dr Gerard Lynch is the INCISE Project Manager and provides both operational and strategic leadership.
+Gerard has over 15 years of experience in Biomedical research and project management.
 He completed his PhD in Biochemistry at the University of Leeds.
 After working as a research scientist at Memorial Sloan Kettering in NYC for six years, he returned to the UK and has been working at the University of Glasgow since 2018.

-Stephen is currently a Clinical Lecturer and Honorary Specialty Training Registrar in General Surgery based at the University of Glasgow.
-He qualified from the University of Glasgow medical school in 2009, and undertook his foundation and core surgical training in the West of Scotland.
-He was made Member of the Royal College of Surgeons (Glasgow) in 2012, before completing his PhD in colorectal cancer surgery at the University of Glasgow and Glasgow Royal Infirmary in 2019.
-His research interests include the influence of the postoperative systemic inflammatory response on morbidity and long term survival after surgery for colorectal cancer, the relationship between host immune responses to gastrointestinal cancers and anaemia, and the early detection of colorectal cancer in symptomatic and screened populations.
+Stephen McSorley is currently a Senior Clinical Lecturer and Honorary Consultant Colorectal Surgeon based at the University of Glasgow.
+He qualified from the University of Glasgow Medical School in 2009, and undertook his foundation, core and higher surgical training in the West of Scotland.
+He completed his PhD in colorectal cancer surgery at the University of Glasgow and Glasgow Royal Infirmary in 2019 and was awarded Fellowship of the Royal College of Physicians and Surgeons of Glasgow in 2021.
+Prior to his current appointment he undertook a Royal College of Surgeons Senior Clinical Fellowship in minimally invasive colorectal cancer surgery.
+His research interests include the influence of the postoperative systemic inflammatory response on morbidity and long-term survival after surgery for colorectal cancer and the early detection and prevention of colorectal cancer in symptomatic and screened populations.

 Neil Hawkins, Health Economics, University of Glasgow

-Neil holds a PhD in Pharmacology from the University of Bristol, Masters Degrees in Health Economics (York) and Applied Statistics (Sheffield), and also an MBA from the University of Oxford.
-He has over 17 years experience in the field of HTA and has participated in over thirty health technology assessments covering a wide variety of clinical areas.
-Previously he was a Reader in Health Technology Assessment (HTA) at the London School of Hygiene and Tropical Medicine, and Vice President leading the global Health Economics practice at ICON plc.
+Professor Neil Hawkins holds a PhD in Pharmacology from the University of Bristol, Masters Degrees in Health Economics (York) and Applied Statistics (Sheffield), and also an MBA from the University of Oxford.
+He has over 17 years experience in the field of health technology assessment and has participated in over thirty health technology assessments covering a wide variety of clinical areas.
+Previously, he was a Reader in Health Technology Assessment at the London School of Hygiene and Tropical Medicine, and Vice President leading the global Health Economics practice at ICON plc.

-Neil's research focuses on evidence synthesis and decision analytic modelling, precision medicine, and early stage health technology assessment.
-He also acts as a consultant in HTA to the pharmaceutical and device industries providing both strategic and analytic advice, and has acted as an external consultant on the National Institute of Health and Clinical Excellence (NICE) Scientific Advice programme.
+Neil's research focuses on evidence synthesis and decision analytic modelling, precision medicine and early stage health technology assessment.
+He also acts as a consultant in health technology assessment to the pharmaceutical and device industries providing both strategic and analytic advice, and has acted as an external consultant on the National Institute of Health and Clinical Excellence (NICE) Scientific Advice programme.